canonical/cloud-init/doc/rtd/reference/datasources/none.rst

 Configuration
 =============

-User data and meta-data may be passed to cloud-init via system configuration in :file:`/etc/cloud/cloud.cfg` or :file:`/etc/cloud/cloud.cfg.d/*.cfg`.
+User-data and meta-data may be passed to cloud-init via system configuration in :file:`/etc/cloud/cloud.cfg` or :file:`/etc/cloud/cloud.cfg.d/*.cfg`.